 The final step to really helping your listing to perform is to generate a lot of high-quality, positive reviews on your Google listing.
 Not only is this a factor that Google uses in determining the rank of relevant businesses, it also is a huge factor for visitors deciding whether they want to do business with you.

 While generating reviews can seem daunting at the onset of a campaign like this, it is a lot easier than many people think.
-That is due to the fact that most companies are forgetting the most important step in generating reviews.
+That is due to the fact that most companies are forgetting the most critical step in generating reviews.

 Ask.
 For.
 A. Review.